 Sure.
-It’s inevitable that both teams will make the wrong decisions on multiple occasions throughout a game.
-Ultimately the team that makes the most correct decisions will come out on top.
+Both teams will inevitably make the wrong decisions throughout a game.
+Ultimately the team that makes the correct decisions will come out on top.

 A player who does not make fast decisions spends more time on the ball or figuring out where to be.

-- Even having to glance down at the ball can take valuable seconds and you’re more likely to lose possession.
+- Having to glance down at the ball can take valuable seconds, and you’re more likely to lose possession.

 If you play fast, you don’t have to spend time unnecessarily looking around at the ball or knowing where other players on the field are.

 Fast-thinking players have anticipated and processed that information already.
 They can move the ball almost as quickly as they receive it.